 May is stroke awareness month at WMHS

-Every year, Western Maryland Health System treats approximately 400 stroke patients.
-WMHS, which is designated as a Primary Stroke Center, has a neurologist available around the clock and provides the most up-to-date stroke care available using latest research as a guide.
-Every May, in conjunction with the American Heart Association’s stroke month campaign, WMHS promotes stroke awareness.
+Every year, UPMC Western Maryland treats approximately 400 stroke patients.
+UPMC Western Maryland, which is designated as a Primary Stroke Center, has a neurologist available around the clock and provides the most up-to-date stroke care available using latest research as a guide.
+Every May, in conjunction with the American Heart Association’s stroke month campaign, UPMC Western Maryland promotes stroke awareness.

 Simply put, a stroke is a brain attack.
 It can happen to anyone at any time.
 It occurs when blood flow to an area of the brain is cut off.
 When this happens, brain cells are deprived of oxygen and begin to die.
 When brain cells die during a stroke, abilities controlled by that area of the brain – such as memory and muscle control – are lost.